STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 • You agree that if you owe any sum to us under any other contract, such sum may be deemed by us as a sum that you owe to us under this contract and that we may at any time use all or part of the security deposit as payment by you of such sum.

-• If we use the security deposit or any part of it, you shall, within 7 days of our notification, provide an additional amount of cash deposit such that the total amount of security deposit shall be maintained at the amount set out under “Section One: Specific Conditions of Contract”.
+• If we use the security deposit or any part of it, you shall, within 7 days of our notice, provide an additional amount of cash deposit such that the total amount of security deposit is maintained at the amount specified under the “Security Deposit Amount” in the Retail Electricity Contract.

 12.3 Return of security deposit